gortanian/odin-recipes/README.md

 This project is to build a simple recipes website using html only.
-Completing it will demonstrate that I know how to effectively markup content with html.
+Completing it will demonstrate that I know how to effectively markup content with html. :D